 Elevation: 8,580 ft

 This peak is locally known as “Big Mama,” undoubtedly named for its massive South Face that wraps around the northern side of Sun Valley’s Bald Mountain.
-The eastern side of the summit sees daily visitors via a ridge hike dubbed “Stairmaster.”
-It’s a local favorite for fit hikers who want the most bang for their buck, since it gains 1800 vertical feet in a mile.
-A large cairn is built at the top of this ridge.
-The actual summit of “Big Mama” is 2 miles away and sees almost no visitors outside hunting season.
+The east side of the summit sees daily visitors via a ridge hike dubbed “Stairmaster.”
+It’s a local favorite for fit hikers who want the most bang for their buck, since it gains 1,800 vertical feet in a mile.
+A large cairn sits at the top of this ridge.
+The actual summit of “Big Mama” is two miles away and sees almost no visitors outside hunting season.

-The entire South Face of this mountain is off-limits in the Winter to allow for elk grazing.
+The entire south face of this mountain is off-limits during Winter to allow for elk grazing.
 I lived at the base of this mountain for a few years so I climbed it from multiple directions (including unlisted routes that required permission from my neighbors).
-If you’re interested in taking the grand tour, you can park a bicycle or second vehicle at the base of the South Ridge then start your hike at “Stairmaster.”
+If you’re interested in taking the grand tour, you can park a bicycle or second vehicle at the base of the south ridge then start your hike at “Stairmaster.”
 Parking is available at all of the starting points shown on the map.
 USGS Griffin Butte

 South Ridge, Class 2

 The south ridge can be approached from various spots.
 My preferred variation starts just past the small bridge located a mile past the end of the pavement.
-This section of road is well maintained.
-The crux of the hike is the first 100 vertical feet since the bases of the ridges roll off into very steep Class 2 terrain.
+This section of the road is well maintained.
+The crux of the hike is the first 100 vertical feet since the bases of the ridges roll off in steep Class 2 terrain.